-Jakarta has a famous area which foodies regard it as culinary heaven.
+Jakarta has a famous area that foodies regard as a culinary heaven.
 Located near the busy Thamrin Road.
 Jalan Sabang or Sabang Street hosts the best street food Jakarta scene in town.
-The road spans for approximately 1 km behind Sarinah Shopping Mall.
-Restaurants and cafes line up neatly in its left and right.
-However, the party only starts around evening.
+The road spans approximately 1 km behind Sarinah Shopping Mall.
+Restaurants and cafes line up neatly in their left and right.
+However, the party only starts around the evening.

 The variety of food in the Sabang area is astonishing.
 Try not to be overwhelmed with the food option.
 There are delicacies from various regions in Indonesia.